Non-signaling boxes and quantum logics: Properties of the (2,2)-box world

-Now we would like to analyze the logical structure of (2,2)-box world when we restrict to states which are convex combinations of following 16 (2,2)-box world states\cite{barrett2005nonlocal}:
+We would like to analyze the logical structure of (2,2)-box world when we restrict to states which are convex combinations of the following 16 PR-box states \cite{barrett2005nonlocal}:

-where we assumed $x\equiv 0, y \equiv 1$.
-These states are called \emph{classically correlated boxes} or \emph{local boxes}\cite{barrett2005nonlocal}.
-We repeat construction of the propositional system from the Sec.~\ref{sec:box-world-one} but with respect to this restricted set of states.
-It is quite amazing that we get exactly the same propositional system.
-Thus, from the point of view of logic these states are not ``classical'' but indeed only ``classically correlated''.
-It reflects the fact that these states were chosen in such way that they do not violate CHSH-like inequalities, as analogous classical states do.
-But this is only one aspect of the theory.
-Let us examine the relation of classically correlated boxes to truly classical boxes, i.e. boxes implemented by classical system.
+where $m,l,n,k\in\set{0, 1}$ and intput values $x, y$ are treated as $0, 1$ respectively.
+These states are called \emph{classically correlated boxes} or \emph{local boxes} \cite{barrett2005nonlocal}.
+We repeat the construction of the logic from the Sec.~\ref{sec:logics-of-bwo} but with respect to this restricted set of states.
+It is quite amazing that we get exactly the same logic $\mathcal L$.
+Consequently, these states are not ``classical'' in the sense of forming a closed set to which we can apply classical probability rules, but indeed only ``classically correlated'', i.e.\ chosen in such way that they do not violate CHSH-like inequalities.
+Let us thus examine the relation of the ``classically correlated'' boxes to the truly classical boxes, i.e.\ boxes implemented by classical system.

 In classical physics a system is described by its phase space.
-For the system that can be fully described by two dichotomic observables the phase space is a set of four points.
-Finally phase space of compound system is a Cartesian product of phases spaces of components, thus the phase space of truly classical (2,2)-box world is a 16 element set.
+For system that can be fully described by two dichotomic observables the phase space is a set of four points.
+The phase space of a compound system is a Cartesian product of phase spaces of the components, thus the phase space of truly the classical (2,2)-box world is a 16 element set.
 We can think of it as

-where each 4-tuple represents values of four dichotomic observables in that point of $\Gamma$ (i.e. a pure state).
-We assume that $a,b$ are values of $x$ and $y$ respectively on the first subsystem and $c,d$ are values of $x$ and $y$ on the second subsystem.
+where each 4-tuple represents the values of four dichotomic observables in that point of $\Gamma$ (i.e.\ a pure state).
+We assume that $a,b$ are the values of $x$ and $y$, respectively on the first subsystem and $c,d$ are values of $x$ and $y$ on the second subsystem.

 Any probability measure on this set can be represented by the point within the 15-simplex: